rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 on [`ty::Ty`][ty], but for now, we just want to mention that it exists and is the way `rustc` represents types!

-Oh, and also the `rustc::ty` module defines the `TyCtxt` struct we mentioned before.
+Also note that the `rustc::ty` module defines the `TyCtxt` struct we mentioned before.

 [ty]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/ty/type.Ty.html